my child has symptoms of COVID-19. Should they be tested?

 what is COVID-19? is it the same as coronavirus?

-Coronavirus has several strains, just like the flu.
+Coronavirus has been around a long time and has several strains, just like the flu.
 At the end of 2019, a new type of coronavirus, called COVID-19, began making people sick in China.
 It has now spread around the world.
 The symptoms of COVID-19 include fever, cough and trouble breathing.
-It can be more serious in some people, especially if they are sick or weak to begin with.
+It can be more serious in some people, especially if they are sick or weak.

 can a person test negative and later test positive for COVID-19?